dianLv/robot-scaffold/README.md

 # robot-scaffold
-A scaffold based on Netty for a network robot, used for interface testing, simulating user behavior, and performing stress testing.
+A scaffold based on Netty for a network robot.
+It can be used in game testing for interface testing, simulating player behavior, and conducting stress tests.